greensheepblog/greensheepblog.github.io/_posts/2024-12-30-seeingfish.md

 ---
 layout: post
-title: "Lately, I have been seeing fish"
+title: "Lately, I have been seeing fish..."
 categories: Writing
 ----
 Lately I have been seeing fish